gicait/pLitter/README.md

 ## Pre-trained models

+Models that are trained separately for each of the datasets, as well as model that is trained on combined dataset can be downloaded from following links,

 | Talaad Thai | Rangsit | Ubon Ratchathani I | Chiang Rai I | Ubon Ratchathani II | Chiang Rai II |
 | --- | --- | --- | --- | --- | --- |
 | [Docker](#) | [Docker](#) | [Docker](#) | [Docker](#) | [Docker](#) | [Docker](#) |